asmichi/ProcessPipeline/README.md

+Visit https://github.com/asmichi/ChildProcess for the current development.
+This repository has been archived as a reference for a ProcessPipeline implementation.

 # Asmichi.ProcessPipeline
 A .NET library that provides functionality for creating child processes.
 Easier, less error-prone, more flexible than `System.Diagnostics.Process` at creating child processes.